asamamun/poly1ecommerce2022/README.md

 }
 </style>

-dui to time limitation no more code can be added as the course is ended.
+due to time limitation no more code can be added as the course is ended.
 Feel free to extend the features.